marcelpetersen/mobil/_posts/2020-01-18-is-your-stack-holding-you-back.md

 publish_date: 2020-01-20T09:00:00.000+00:00
 featured_image: "/uploads/2020/01/22/api-linkedin.jpg"
 excerpt: Both established startups and first-time founders can benefit from a platform with an open API.
-Read more to find out why.
+It enables you to extend and customize your tech stack to perfect your product.
 share_image: "/uploads/2020/01/22/api-linkedin.jpg"
 sticky: false
 hidden: false